 Climbing near your limit can be stressful.
 Desperate moves, risk of falling, and the uncertainty of what’s next can foster unproductive thoughts and physical tension that snowballs at a rapid rate.
 Left unchecked, such rising tension will cause you to pump out and quite likely fall.
 Even expert climbers occasionally experience rising tension while ascending a severe route, however they are masters at controlling tension on the fly.
 Similarly, your goal should be to develop such awareness and control over rising tension.
-Here are three strategies for regaining control in the midst of a difficult route.
+Here are two strategies for regaining control in the midst of a difficult route.

 1. Focus on breath control

 Deep, steady breathing is the number one antidote to tension.
 Not surprisingly, then, the common tendency to breath shallowly—and sometimes even hold your breath—on a difficult or scary sequence is a prime cause of tension.
 While it’s sometimes beneficial to hold a deep breath for a single powerful move (that requires core tension or a “bearing down”), it’s often difficult to return to a steady rhythm of breathing.
 By being aware of this tendency, however, you can take conscious control of your breathing during stressful times on a route.
 Strive for slow, deep belly breaths during the moves leading up to a crux, and try to regain steady breathing as you move out of the most difficult moves.
 This strategy alone will go a long way toward controlling tension as you climb.